 Above all, don’t forget to communicate – with everyone.
 At times like this, emotions are high, stress is increased, and this kind of situation is new to everyone.
 Communicating your needs, expectations, and feelings is important to help things run smoothly.

 Here at Thesis Editor, we know how easy it can be to become overwhelmed with a dissertation or thesis, especially if your daily academic situation has changed or if your children are home while you work.
 Some of us are in your situation now, working remotely while also having children at home.
 Our team of professional editors and statisticians are here to help guide and support you.
-Contact us today to learn more!< Choosing Credible Sources World Poetry Day is Tomorrow! >
+Contact us today to learn more!< Self-Care During COVID-19 EndNote: An Introduction >